South Georgia and the South Sandwich Islands: Currency

 The pound sterling is the official currency of the islands, and the same notes and coins are used as in the United Kingdom.

 Internet domain registration

 The Internet country code top-level domain (ccTLD) for South Georgia and the South Sandwich Islands is .gs.

+Time

+South Georgia and the South Sandwich Islands uses South Georgia Time (GST, UTC−02:00).

+The British Overseas Territory shifted from local mean time to a standard time zone in 1890.